myrthos/myrthos-site/content/en/blog/markdown.md

 ### underline

 There is no defined way in markdown to underline text, as a result the html `u` tag would be required.
+If the underline is not visible, unsafe HTML has been disabled.

 ```html
 <u>This is underlined.</u>